rqroz/django_image_gallery/README.md

      * The user should have the First Name & Last Name fields set
      * The user should be assigned to the manager group

+3. Logout from Admin
+   - With the managers created, log out from the admin and start using the application with the managers account.

 After these steps, your application should be ready for use.
 The users you just created (managers) represent the married couple: they can approve/refuse photos uploaded by other users and accept/deny new users requests.